 He looks distressed.
 I kiss him.
 It will be his turn next time.
 He smiles and goes over to be with the twins.
 They say they will show him how to do his hair and makeup for Christmas dinner.

 Jack is literally shaking as we walk out to the car.
-It’s covered in snow, making for a perfect hideout from prying eyes.
+It’s covered in snow, making it a perfect hideout from prying eyes.

 “Y’all is cold or sumthin?”

-“I’s as hot as a cat on a tin roof,” he mimics my twang, as he jumps into my lap, thrusting his hips against my stomach.
+“I’s as hot as a cat on a tin roof,” he mimics my twang, jumping into my lap, and thrusting his hips against my stomach.
 We kiss for the longest time.
 He is snapping my briefs, making me hard as a rock.
-He pulls down his trousers, with his dick sticking out of the oldest, holiest, worn-out briefs I’ve ever seen.”
+He pulls down his trousers, with his dick sticking out of the oldest, holiest, worn-out briefs still possible to wear.”

 “Ya cain’t afford new underwear?”
 I kid him.